BethMassi/VolumeMount/LIFECYCLE.md

 2. **Resources Start** - All resources defined in your `AppHost.cs` are orchestrated.
 In this example, they are:
    - SQL Server container starts with persistent volume
    - Blazor Web project runs as a .NET process (not containerized)
-   - Database is automatically created and migrated
+   - Database is automatically created and migrated (containerized)
 3. **Live Debugging** - You can attach debuggers, set breakpoints, and modify code with hot reload
 4. **Telemetry & Logs** - Dashboard provides real-time logs, metrics, and distributed traces